 No football player will ever wear No. 2 as a member of the Florida State Seminoles again.
-Of course, that's because "Neon Deion" wore that number as a three-time All-American and is one of college football's best defenders ever.
-Not only was Deion Sanders a stud defensive back — his 14 career interceptions tied Lee Corso for No. 3 on FSU's all-time list — “Prime Time" also led the nation in 1988 averaging 15.2 yards per punt return before going to star for the Atlanta Falcons and Dallas Cowboys.
+Of course, that's because "Neon Deion" wore that number as a three-time All-American and one of college football's best defenders ever.
+Not only was Deion Sanders a stud defensive back -- his 14 career interceptions tied Lee Corso for No. 3 on FSU's all-time list -- "Prime Time" also led the nation in 1988 averaging 15.2 yards per punt return before going to star for the Atlanta Falcons and Dallas Cowboys.
 It's safe to the NFL and College Football Hall of Fame cornerback's legacy will be hard to top in Tallahassee.

 But even though his playing days are over, that doesn't mean his name will fade.
-In fact, the Sanders name is hotter these days, especially because Deion's son, Trinity Christian School quarterback Shedeur Sanders, sounds interested in playing at his father's alma mater.
+In fact, the Sanders name is hotter these days, especially because Deion's son, Trinity Christian School quarterback Shedeur Sanders, could potentially play at his father's alma mater.

 Shedeur Sanders is a four-star prospect (per 247Sports and ESPN) in the 2021 recruiting class playing ball in Cedar Hill, Texas.
-Though he’s only entering his junior season, the 6-foot-2 pro-style quarterback already holds offers from schools like Alabama, Arizona State, Baylor, Florida, Georgia, Georgia Tech, Louisville, LSU, Michigan, Oregon, Tennessee, and of course, Florida State University.
+Entering his senior season, the 6-foot-2 pro-style quarterback already holds at least 25 offers from NCAA schools like Alabama, Arizona State, Baylor, Florida, Georgia, Georgia Tech, Louisville, LSU, Michigan, Oregon, South Carolina, Tennessee, UCF, UCLA, and of course, Florida State University.

-Through his freshman and sophomore seasons, Sanders racked up 5,448 passing yards and 76 touchdown passes in 27 games.
-At this rate, he'll pass names like Kyler Murray and Case McCoy on Texas' career passing yards list with a chance to crack the top-10.
+Through his first three seasons, Sanders racked up 8,925 passing yards and 123 touchdown passes in 41 games.
+At this rate, he'll easily pass Texas icons like Kyler Murray and Case McCoy on Texas' career passing yards list with a chance to crack the top-10.
 Sanders already ranks 11th in Texas high school football history in career touchdown passes, and if he keeps his 41 touchdown-per-season pace, he'll finish with the fourth-most in state history.

 Not only is he an elite thrower of the football, Shedeur Sanders is a stone-cold winner.

-With some help from an incredible roster that included brother Shilo Sanders (now with the South Carolina Gamecocks), the Trinity Christian Tigers have gone 26-1 over the last two years, including back-to-back TAPPS Division II State Championships.
-In last season’s title game, Sanders finished with 243 passing yards and four total touchdowns as TCHS capped an undefeated season by rolling the Austin Regents, 49-24.
+With some help from an incredible roster that included brother Shilo Sanders (now with the South Carolina Gamecocks), the Trinity Christian Tigers went 39-2 over the last three years, including winning three-straight TAPPS Division II State Championships.
+In the 2019 title game, Sanders finished with 209 passing yards and three touchdowns passes as TCHS capped its season by rolling the Austin Regents, 48-19.

 This kid isn't just the son of a legacy.
 He's the real deal.

 While Sanders' commitment is still a long ways off, the recruiting process is more alive than ever.
-The top-15 pro-style quarterback, according to 247Sports Composite Rankings, visited FSU for the team's Saturday Night Live recruiting event in late July.
-There, Sanders worked with first-year offensive coordinator Kendal Briles and came away sounding pretty exciting about the new-look 'Noles.
+The top-15 pro-style quarterback, according to 247Sports Composite Rankings, visited FSU for the team's Saturday Night Live recruiting event in July 2019.
+There, Sanders worked with then-offensive coordinator Kendal Briles and came away sounding pretty exciting about the new-look 'Noles.

 "It was pretty good, [Briles] sent me back with some stuff I need to work on when I go back home," Sanders said after SNL.
 "I like his offense, we watched a few clips and it seems to work.
 He likes to take shots and I like to take shots."